What jobs can you do with a mechanical engineering degree?

 If you want a non-technical career in the engineering sector, a number of the larger employers run graduate schemes in areas such as finance and management.
 You could also consider jobs in areas such as supply chain or technical sales.
 If you wish, you could start your career in an engineering job, then progress into a more business-focused role at a later date.

 Outside the engineering industry, many employers welcome mechanical engineering graduates for their high level of numeracy and problem-solving mentality.
-In particular, IT companies and technical consultancies are well worth exploring, especially if you have some programming skills, as are patent attorneys.
-Your skill set will also go down well with recruiters for finance, management and business or management consulting graduate schemes, while teachers with technical backgrounds are always in demand.
+In particular, IT companies and technical consultancies are well worth exploring, especially if you have some programming skills.
+Your skills set will also go down well with recruiters for finance, management and business or management consulting graduate schemes, and teachers with technical backgrounds are always in demand.

 You’ll also find niche areas of seemingly unrelated professions where your degree background will be a big help.
-How about training as a solicitor or barrister, then specialising in a technical area such as intellectual property, construction or energy, transport and infrastructure?
+How about becoming a patent attorney or training as a solicitor or barrister, then specialising in a technical area such as intellectual property, construction or energy, transport and infrastructure?
 Or working in technical publishing or science journalism?

-Finally, remember that around 40% of graduate jobs are open to graduates from any degree discipline.
-Your extra-curricular activities and transferrable skills developed while at university could help launch your career in an entirely new direction.
+Finally, remember that many graduate jobs are open to graduates from any degree discipline.
+Your extracurricular activities and transferable skills developed while at university could help launch your career in an entirely new direction.